DC 5239Musculoskeletal System38 CFR § 4.71a

 A 10% rating requires: Forward flexion of the thoracolumbar spine greater than 60 degrees but not greater than 85 degrees; or, forward flexion of the cervical spine greater than 30 degrees but not greater than 40 degrees; or, combined range of motion of the thoracolumbar spine greater than 120 degrees but not greater than 235 degrees; or, combined range of motion of the cervical spine greater than 170 degrees but not greater than 335 degrees; or, muscle spasm, guarding, or localized tenderness not resulting in abnormal gait or abnormal spinal contour; or, vertebral body fracture with loss of 50 percent or more of the height.
 A 100% rating requires: Unfavorable ankylosis of the entire spine.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Spondylolisthesis or segmental instability qualify for TDIU (Total Disability Individual Unemployability)?
+Can Spondylolisthesis or segmental instability qualify for TDIU?

-What evidence do I need to establish service connection for Spondylolisthesis or segmental instability?
+What evidence supports a higher rating for Spondylolisthesis or segmental instability?

-What is the C&P exam like for Spondylolisthesis or segmental instability?
+What happens at the C&P exam for Spondylolisthesis or segmental instability?

 Get a Personalized Rating Analysis